xushangning/ee359/review-questions.md

 It remains to be explained what the f\*\*k do "Euclidean-based metric" and "impossible to obtain" even mean.
 It could mean that the Euclidean metric or metrics in the Euclidean space fails to characterize the notion of distance in *some* feature space but succeeds in others, which doesn't say anything at all.

+14. Using these losses to approach the linear boundary of a overlapping problem, inevitably some risks will be incurred; give two different approaches to remedy the risk using the SVM-based hinge loss as an example;

+- Soft margin (which uses the hinge loss)
+- Kernel trick

 17. Using the Least Square as the objective function, we try to find the best set of parameters; what is the statistical justification for the Lease Square if the underlying distribution is Gaussian?

 The weight vector obtained by least square is the same as that obtained from MLE assuming that the underlying distribution of error is Gaussian.
 See derivation on the slide.